JeanneChicote/Dialect-Bias-in-AI/README.md

 Several studies have uncovered both overt and covert racial, religious, gender and other biases in LLMs, demonstrating that these models are more likely to label minority groups as more offensive, more violent, less educated, and holding less prestigious jobs, among other negative labels (Fang et al. 2024; Hofmann et al. 2024; Abid, Farooqi, and Zou 2021; Sap et al. 2019).
 This is concerning given the rapidly increasing number of users and use cases, making the implications of discriminatory LLM responses more severe (Hu 2023).
 However, most of the research on dialect-related biases have been limited to the United States in relation to American English and African American English, leaving a research gap for other dialects (Sap et al. 2019; Hofmann et al. 2024).

 Therefore, this study aims to investigate the presence of systemic biases in ChatGPT-3.5 for different English dialects using reverse engineering.
-We varied the inputs solely by the dialect they are written in (i.e. keeping the content of the inputs the same across dialects), and compared the 200 outputs obtained based on word frequencies and the willingness of ChatGPT to make assumptions.
+We varied the inputs solely by the dialect they are written in (i.e. keeping the content of the inputs the same across dialects), and compared the 1244 outputs obtained based on word frequencies and the willingness of ChatGPT to make assumptions.

 ### 1.2 Our Study: English Dialects and ChatGPT
 To conduct our analysis, we selected four English dialects: Received Pronunciation (RP); Urban West Yorkshire English (UWYE); Singaporean English (SE); and Multicultural London English (MLE).
-We chose these specific dialects as they represent a diverse range of regional vernaculars with unique sociolinguistic characteristics.
-The map below shows the distribution of English dialects across the United Kingdom, with RP circled in blue, UWYE circled in red and MLE circled in white (Figure 1).
+We chose these specific dialects as they represent a diverse range of regional vernaculars with unique sociolinguistic characteristics (Accent Bias Britain.
+2024).
+The map below shows the regional breakdown of the United Kingdom, with the areas where RP, UWYE and MLE are most commonly spoken circled (Figure 1).

 <p align="center"> <img width="480" alt="Screenshot 2024-05-13 at 11 01 24" src="https://github.com/JeanneChicote/Dialect-Bias-in-AI/assets/167446119/c10967b5-44ac-4b1e-a16b-f9c845e62bf1">
 <p align="center"> **Figure 1: Map of English Dialects in the United Kingdom**